precap/dcc-ex.github.io/docs/reference/hardware/microcontrollers/stm32-nucleo.rst

 Further to this, all of the NUCLEO series of development boards also provide Arduino Uno compatible header sockets, meaning existing motor (and other) shields can just plug straight in, providing they are 3v3 compatible (see note above).

-All of the NUCLEO series being considered as a future |DCC-EX| platform have a great deal more RAM (128KB to 256KB vs 8KB for a Mega), double or more FLASH (512KB to 2MB) for program storage, and much faster CPU speed (100 to 180Mhz vs 16Mhz) than the current AVR-based UNO and Mega.
+The NUCLEO series have a great deal more RAM (128KB to 256KB vs 8KB for a Mega), double or more FLASH (512KB to 2MB) for program storage, and much faster CPU speed (100 to 180Mhz vs 16Mhz) than the current AVR-based UNO and Mega.

-With those attributes comes the potential to support much larger EX-RAIL scripts, more WiThrottle connections, and many new features.
+With those attributes comes the potential to support much larger EX-RAIL scripts, and therefore much larger layouts needing animation and automation, and new features like built-in Ethernet.

 Nucleo-64 vs Nucleo-144 Form Factors
 ------------------------------------